haiku/website/content/about/faq.md

 ## Hardware
 ### What are the minimum hardware requirements to run Haiku?
-Haiku will run on a Pentium or better CPU with 128MiB of RAM, 600MiB of storage space and a VESA compliant video card.
+The x86 32-bit release of Haiku will run on a Pentium or better CPU with 128MiB of RAM, 600MiB of storage space and a VESA compliant video card.
 In fact, it has been tested to work on CPUs as slow as a Pentium II 400MHz with 64MiB of RAM.

 However, for a satisfactory user experience, we recommend **at least** a Pentium III with 256MiB of RAM and 2GiB of storage space.
 For compiling Haiku within itself, 1GiB of memory is recommended.